supriyapandey15/Library-Management-System/README.md

 # Entities
 ## Library
 ### Attrributes
     • LibraryName : Name of the Library

     • LibraryAdress : Address of the library

     • Pincode : Pincode of the library location

     • books : list of the books

  ### Methods :
- ##### // getter methods for library information
+ ##### // getter and setter methods for library information
           • getLibraryName() : Returns library name

+           • setLibraryName(String libraryName) : sets name of the library

            • getLibraryAddress() : Returns Library Address

+           • setLibraryAddress(String libraryAddress) :sets address of the library

            • getPincode() : Returns pincode of the library location

+           • setPincode(int pincode) : sets pincode of the library location

            • getBook() : Returns list of the books

- ##### // setter methods to set library details
+           • setBook(List<Book>books) : sets list of books in the library

+  ## Books
+  ### Attrributes

+          • bookName : Name of the book

+	      • bookAuthor : Author's name of that book

+	      • bookPrice : Price of the book

+   ### Methods :
+          • getBookName() : Returns book name

-           • setLibraryName(String LibraryName) : sets name of the library
+          • setBookName(String bookName) : sets name of the library

+          • getBookAuthor() : Returnsbook Author's name

-           • setLibraryAddress(String LibraryAddress) :sets address of the library
+          • setBookAuthor(String bookAuthor) :sets Author's name of the book

-           • setPincode(int Pincode) : sets pincode of the library location
+          • getBookPrice() : Returns price of the book

-           • setBook(List<Book> books) : sets list of books in the library
+          • setBookPrice(int pincode) : sets price of the book

+          • toString(): returns string representation of book details

 ## Key Features: